Geometric properties of a new hyperbolic type metric: Introduction

-for $x$, $y\in X$ and $c$ is an arbitrary positive real number.
-We find that $\tilde{S}_{G,c}$ is a metric for $c\ge 2$.
-In general, the condition $c\geq2$ can not be improved.
-In this paper we investigate some geometric properties of the metric $\tilde{S}_{G,c}$ including the comparison inequalities and distortion theorem under M\"obius mappings of the unit ball in Euclidean spaces.
+for \(x, y \in X\), where \(c > 0\) is a constant.
+We establish that \(\tilde{S}_{G,c}\) is a metric for \(c \geq 2\), and demonstrate that this condition is generally sharp.
+This paper investigates key geometric properties of \(\tilde{S}_{G,c}\), including comparison theorems and distortion properties under M\"obius mappings of the unit ball in Euclidean spaces.

 The paper is organized as follows.
-In Section 2, we show that $\tilde{S}_{G,c}$ is a metric for $c\ge 2$.
-Moreover, for a proper subdomain $G$ of $\mathbb{R}^n$, we illustrate a comparison inequality between the metric $\tilde{S}_{\partial G,c}$ and the triangular ratio metric $t_G$ and the inclusion relation between the triangular ratio metric balls $B_t$ and the $\tilde{S}_{\partial G,c}$ metric balls $B_{\tilde{S}}$.
-In Section 3, motivated by the recent work of Herron in \cite{herron2020}, we study the convergence of $\tilde{S}_{G,c}$ under Hausdorff distance.
-In Section 4, we show the quasiconformality of a bilipschitz mapping in metric $\tilde{S}_{G,c}$.
-In Section 5, we study the distortion property of the metric $\tilde{S}_{\partial\mathbb{B}^n,c}$ under M\"obius transformations of the unit ball $\mathbb{B}^n$.
+Section 2 proves that \(\tilde{S}_{G,c}\) is a metric for \(c \geq 2\) and provides comparison inequalities with the triangular ratio metric \(t_G\), as well as inclusion relations between the corresponding metric balls.
+Section 3 studies the convergence of \(\tilde{S}_{G,c}\) under the Hausdorff distance.
+Section 4 establishes the quasiconformality of bilipschitz mappings with respect to \(\tilde{S}_{G,c}\).
+Finally, Section 5 analyzes the distortion of \(\tilde{S}_{\partial\mathbb{B}^{n},c}\) under M\"obius transformations of the unit ball \(\mathbb{B}^{n}\).

-\section{Comparison theorems for $\tilde{S}_{G,c}$}
+\section{Comparison Theorems for \(\tilde{S}_{G,c}\)}

-In this section we first prove that the distance function $\tilde{S}_{G,c}$ is a metric for $c\geq2$ and then compare it with the hyperbolic metric and the triangular ratio metric $t_G$.
+We begin by proving that \(\tilde{S}_{G,c}\) is a metric for \(c \geq 2\), and then compare it with the hyperbolic metric and the triangular ratio metric \(t_G\).